lucasmbrute2/author-api/README.md

 * We must implement a rate limiter and debounce to prevent alot of requests
 * Tests E2E would be really good
-* Find a better way to instance Redis
 * Observation -> sentry or any other tool
 * Create a admin ROLE